Sugar Bear Is ‘Freaking Over Pictures Of Mama June As Hot Baywatch Babe,’ Regrets Losing Her, Source Claims

 After seeing Mama June’s new Baywatch-inspired photos, Mike “Sugar Bear” Thompson reportedly can’t stop thinking about his ex-wife and he regrets losing her, sources have allegedly revealed.

 According to Hollywood Life, sources reveal that Sugar Bear, 45, who has remarried after divorcing Mama June, is “freaking out over the pictures of [of his ex-wife] as a hot Baywatch babe.”
-The alleged sources added that the newly remarried Sugar Bear can’t stop fawning over the photos showing ex-wife Mama June in skin-tight red bathing suit.
+The alleged sources added that the newly remarried Sugar Bear can’t stop fawning over the photos showing ex-wife Mama June in a skin-tight red bathing suit.

 Mama June recently posed for a photo-shoot as a red-hot beach babe in a red one-piece Baywatch-style swimsuit, showing off her new 137 lbs figure acquired, with a little help from airbrush, through weight loss and skin removal surgery.
 Fans observed quickly that the photo-shoot borrowed inspiration from Pamela Anderson’s 1990s Baywatch photos.